3 Days in Amsterdam: The Perfect Amsterdam Itinerary

 The house has been preserved as a museum that tells the tragic story of Anne Frank through a series of exhibitions, photographs, and videos.

-A great way to get a better understanding of wartime Amsterdam is to combine a trip to the Anne Frank House with this walking tour which takes place in the city’s Jewish Quarter, where you’ll hear stories about Anne and her family during the war.
+A great way to get a better understanding of wartime Amsterdam is to combine a trip to the Anne Frank House with this walking tour, which takes place in the city’s Jewish Quarter, where you’ll hear stories about Anne and her family during the war.

-Visiting Anne Frank House is one of the most popular things to do in Amsterdam, and therefore getting tickets is a bit challenging.
+Visiting the Anne Frank House is one of the most popular things to do in Amsterdam, and therefore getting tickets is a bit challenging.

 Tickets are released every Tuesday for the following six weeks, and they sell out very quickly, so make sure to plan ahead.
 I recommend booking your tickets at least one month in advance if you want to be sure.